SCR-AE-183

 in a dual band coil due to the torque required by the multiple ganged switch.
 The cable has some torsional "give" to it with anything over 6".

 That means you have to plan its location carefully to allow your hand (and the lever) to rotate that much without bumping into something else.
+It also means that for longer runs

 The drawing below shows the wiring diagram for the set using an alternative aircraft junction box (called a connector panel),